aldo-gutierrez/bitmasksorter/README.md

 -
 # Stability

-int[] sort in java uses a not stable algorithm, we use same philosophy.
+int[] sort in java uses a not stable algorithm, we default to not stable too.
-Object[] sort in java is a stable algorithm, we use same philosophy.
+Object[] sort in java is a stable algorithm, we default to stable too.

 # Speed